 What Menno does as a DJ with STUFF.’s music, he used to also do as a part of DJ Grazzhoppa’s DJ Big Bigband.
 At first, they were six DJs.
 Later they doubled up, adding musicians and a singer to the blend to create a live mix of scratches, samples, sounds, jazz and hip hop.
 Between 2003 and 2013, they toured their way around national and international stages.
 It was a very inspiring period for Menno.

 Menno puts on Aria, a 1971 track performed by Placebo, the band around Brussels’ legendary musician Marc Moulin.
-STUFF. is working on a series of Moulin interpretations, the result of which will be heard onstage at Flagey in Brussels, somewhere in autumn.
+STUFF. is working on a series of Moulin interpretations, the result of which will be heard onstage at Flagey in Brussels in October 2018.
 For ‘Aria’, which sets off with sounds of children playing, Menno simply held a microphone out of his attic room to record the cries of kids horsing around beneath his window.

 “When Fabricio Cassol from Aka Moon joined us, a whole new world opened up for us.
 His musical background was overwhelming.
 He knew how to align everyone’s influences like no other.
 He taught me that you can’t just pile up any number of sounds.
 I learned how to work with keys and gained insight into how compositions work.
 The Bigband came to an end, though.
 We all wanted to go in different directions with our lives.
 But we didn’t ever officially call it quits, so you never know, something might still happen one day.”